jpalma-espinosa/jpalma-espinosa.github.io/_science/_posts/2017-01-20-programming-comp-neurosc.md

 ## Defining the model and the experiments
-After (often simultaneously) reading papers (stored in the *ref folder*), I outline the model: What I want to study and what are going to be the experiments that I will going to realize.
+After (often simultaneously) reading papers (stored in the *ref folder*), I outline the model: What I want to study and what are going to be the experiments that I will do.
 Usually this is a cyclic process, so you should better keep track on it.
 In the best case scenario, I start a project notebook(yup, in jupyter), outline the big picture and set up a list of experiments, with the respective changes in the control variables.
 This will help me in track the results and answer possible akward results.
 I put this notebook in the *ntbk folder*.